Parameters

 At the time of writing, Ethereum finalizes each block in approximately 15 minutes.

-Consequently, we recommend you set this parameter to 15 × 60 = 900
+Consequently, we recommend you add an extra 15 × 60 = 900

-seconds to match.
+seconds to your gap to match.

 Collateral Amount